 #6.
 BUDDHI – The Spiritual Part

 Buddhi is the second highest Principle of man’s constitution and is referred to as the Spiritual Soul, the vehicle through which Atma (the highest Principle) radiates its light.
 There is nothing individual about the Buddhi principle.
 As with Atma, we cannot talk in terms of “my Buddhi” or “your Buddhi.”
 Contrary to popular opinion, Buddhi is not a synonym for “intuition” but rather intuition arises in Manas the closer it draws to Buddhi.
 Buddhi itself has very little to do with anything except serving as the vehicle for Atma, the Self.
+At least this is the case for the majority of us, at this point in human evolution.

 “The Monad” (meaning “ultimate unit” or “primary unit”) is a term used to describe the conjunction of the two highest Principles of the human constitution – Atma and Buddhi.
 There is nothing higher than Atma; Atma is the highermost and supreme part of man’s spiritual being.
 Because Atma is literally Divinity Itself, it has to have a vehicle through which to radiate its light to the individual soul.
 Buddhi is this vehicle and so the two in conjunction with each other are called the Monad.